Development branches

 Write

-When a component in a development branch writes data to Storage, the bucket name stored in the input mapping is dynamically changed by prefixing the branches internal ID.
-That means that your production bucket will not be overwritten.
+When writing data to Storage, the bucket name in the input mapping is automatically prefixed with the branch’s internal ID to ensure that data in the production bucket is not overwritten.

 Read